Matthew-Whitlock/PathfinderProgram/README.md

 things like encounter generators.

-####Current issue: Create an enum/TSV system for races.
+####Currently Working On: Setting up proper searching for items.

 #####Next Issues:
 Creating an Enum system for races/classes - Could also do a TSV system for this, for more configuration power, and ability to add new races/classes.
 More complex, though
-Fixing the web browser system for details on DC checks etc. for Skill's

 #####GUI Thoughts:
-Finish up the basic layout currently made.
-Feat choosing should pull up the same system for details as Spell choosing.
-Look at doing a tabbed system for the inventory/feats&abilities/spells/basic info  - In progress.
+Find some free images to use here and there - to spruce things up.
+Alternatively, ask someone to draw some up?

 &nbsp;